Zambia: Opposition candidate Hakainde Hichilema wins presidential election | DW | 16.08.2021

 A veteran opposition leader, President-elect Hakainde Hichilema is now faced with turning around Zambia's debt-laden economy.

-Zambian opposition candidate Hakainde Hichilema wom Zambia's presidential election, defeating incumbent Edwar Lungu, the southern African nation's election commissionannounced early on Monday.
+Zambian opposition candidate Hakainde Hichilema won Zambia's presidential election, defeating incumbent Edwar Lungu, the southern African nation's election commissionannounced early on Monday.

-Hichilema secured 2,810,777 votes, while Lungu was in second place with 1,814,201 votes in the vote held last Thursday.
+Hichilema secured more than 2.8 million votes, while Lungu was in second place with over 1.8 million votes in the vote held last Thursday.
 Hichilema, 59, had been leading in exit polls and preliminary election results released throughout the weekend.

 Now, Hichilema faces the daunting task of turning around the economic fortunes of debt-laden Zambia.